Saasro/cordova-plugin-tag-manager/README.md

 # Tag Manager

+## Removed Jar dependencies and moved to gradle
 ---

 Tag Manager plugin for Android and iOS.
 It allows you to post usage information to your Google Tag Manager account.